-Digital Asset Management (DAM) and Content Management Systems (CMS) both deal with digital content, but the two systems were developed for entirely different purposes.
+What is the difference between CMS and DAM?
+Well, Digital Asset Management (DAM) and Content Management Systems (CMS) deal with digital content, but the two systems were developed for entirely different purposes.

-A CMS’s core function is to display and publish editorial content on websites.
-DAM is a central location where all kinds of files can be created, managed and used – a content hub.
+A CMS core function is to display and publish editorial content on websites.
+DAM is a central location where all kinds of files can be created, managed, and used – a content hub.

 An overview of the 3 most important differences

-CMSs traditionally contain a number of text-heavy files which also serve as text modules and are published on several landing pages.
+A CMS traditionally contains a number of text-heavy files that also serve as text modules and are published on several landing pages.
 Naturally, images and videos are also used to visually enhance the website, making it more attractive.
-Within the CMS, relevant webpage files can be arranged in special layouts prior to publishing them on the website.
+The CMS also allows you to arrange relevant webpage files in special layouts prior to publishing them on the website.

-Conclusion: Though their purposes are very different, the two system functions perfectly complement each other.
+In summary, the purposes of a CMS and a DAM are very different and the two system functions can perfectly complement each other.
 A combination of CMS and DAM is the optimal solution when it comes to simplifying time-consuming workflows in CMS and reducing these to just a few work steps.
 By combining the two systems, companies can achieve innovative advantages, saving time and money.

 How does the combination of CMS and DAM work in everyday business?

 If you have connected your CMS to DAM, you continue to work as usual in the normal CMS user interface.
 However, instead of using the internal, separate media library, you intuitively select images and other media files using the central content hub.
 All release processes and production steps have already been taken at this point, and you do not have to first upload the file to the system.
 This also ensures that you only ever use the currently authorized photos.
 All you have to do is select the image or video of your choice and insert it in the desired position on the website.

 Possible error sources and long, tedious searches can thus be avoided using the combination of CMS and DAM.